jkuczek15/resold/README.md

 - Google maps integration
 - Firebase database for real-time messaging

-To host Resold on your local machine, reference SETUP.md.
+To host Resold on your local machine, clone the repo and reference SETUP.md.